 (4) He prefers to trade within a minimum time horizon of 1-5 days (Swing Trader) or he places Long-Trades

-(9) He Trades in an ECN Broker that offers him narrow spreads and a great variety of currency assets to choose.
+(9) He trades with ECN Brokers that can offer narrow spreads and a great variety of currency assets to choose from

-(10) He ignores Forex Bonus and instead prefers a Forex Rebate that minimizes his trading cost furthermore.
+(10) He ignores Forex Bonuses and instead prefers a Forex Rebate that minimizes his trading cost furthermore